 TfL run a scheme called Cabwise.
 It’s their directory of licensed mini-cab operators.
-You can search the website for the nearest company by location, street or postcode.
-Or, you can download their Cabwise app
+You can search their website for the nearest company by location, street or postcode or download a free app.

 Minicabs do not have meters and can charge whatever they like, so it’s worth calling a few before making a booking.
 Always confirm the fare before getting in a minicab.